Archive for November, 2012

 Obituary: Mark R. Simon

 Mark R. Simon January 3, 1958 – October 30, 2012 Mark Roland Simon was born Jan.
 3, 1958 in Longmont, Colorado to OrLee and Dixie Simon and shortly thereafter moved to Loveland where he graduated from Loveland High School in 1976, While attending Colorado Mountain College he met Cathy Culter and they were married September 15, 1979 in Greeley.
-They lived in Loveland, later moving to a small farm near Berthoud that Mark thought of as his little slice of heaven and couldn’t ...
+They lived in Loveland, later moving to a small farm near Berthoud that Mark thought of as his little slice of heaven and couldn’t imagine ...
 Full Story

 Romney failed at being Governor

 In Alternet Democracy Danger Signs: Mitt Romney's 800+ Vetoes as Mass.
 Governor By Joshua Holland Romney's blocks were overridden over 95% of the time.
 November 3, 2012 | Mitt Romney's “closing argument” redefines chutzpah.
 “You know that if the President is re-elected, he will still be unable to work with the people in Congress,” Romney said on Friday.
-He warned of a government shut-down, or another debt-ceiling crisis – two examples of ...
+He warned of a government shut-down, or another debt-ceiling crisis – two examples of Congressional Republicans ...
 Full Story

 Romney, Capitalist Dictator or Religious Dictator

 5 Disturbing Signs Romney Would Steer Us to Towards a Capitalist Dictatorship The lies and activities of Mitt's campaign show a contempt for democracy itself.
 November 3, 2012 | The mainstream media and even Democrats have been slow to call Mitt Romney's deliberate falsehoods "lies."
 But after just calling them what they are, it is also important to analyze their meaning.
 Lies on Romney's scale do not simply show contempt for the intelligence of American voters.
-They show ...
+They show contempt for ...
 Full Story

 Civil Discourse and The Clash of Ideas

 By Lee H. Hamilton The election of 2012 has called attention to how difficult it is for Americans to talk reasonably with one another about public policy challenges.
 Our civic dialogue — how we sort through issues and reason with one another — is too often lamentable.
 We live in a politically divided country.
-Congress, which ought to serve as the forum where politicians of diverse views find common ground, is instead riven by ...
+Congress, which ought to serve as the forum where politicians of diverse views find common ground, is instead riven by ideological disagreements. ...
 Full Story